jfroelich/rss-reader/src/lib/rewrite-url/readme.md

 ### TODOs

 * use a serializable rule format so that rules can be stored in external settings rather than defined functions
+* what if multiple rules apply?
+This is wrong in that it applies the rules only once, in the order of the rules array
+* what about recursive application of rules? and what is the stopping condition if that was implemented?